 Reynard appears in books in many languages, in puppet shows and in films.

 How the story goes, in short

 Reynard is summoned to the court of King Noble, a lion, to answer charges brought against him by the wolf.
 Other fable animals try to get him killed.
-That proves more easily said than done, for Reynard tends to outwit his enemies and has his own castle to hide away in too.
+That proves more easily said than done, for Reynard tends to outwit his enemies and has his own castle to hide away in as well.
 He has a wife too, Hermeline, but she rarely plays any active part in the stories, although in some versions she remarries when Reynard is thought dead.

 Isengrim (also: Ysengrin), dull and greedy, is most often Reynard's adversary, ending up outwitted for most part, although he sometimes gets revenge.

 From the History